linode/docs/docs/guides/development/python/working-with-unicode-in-python/index.md

 - All ASCII strings are valid UTF-8 strings and have the same code points.
 This means UTF-8 can encode ASCII files.
 Seven-bit values never otherwise occur in UTF-8, avoiding confusion.
 - UTF-8 is a compact and concise encoding.
 Most Unicode characters can be stored in one or two bytes.
 - UTF-8 can resynchronize at the next code point to recover from corrupted or lost data.
 Because certain values cannot occur in UTF-8, errors are easier to detect.
 The start of a character can be found within three bytes of any point in the file, and the sequence for one character never begins inside another character.
 - It avoids the bytes `FF` or `FE`, to avoid confusion with the UTF-16 byte order mark.
-This means it is impossible to misinterpret an UTF-8 file as UTF-16.
+This means it is impossible to misinterpret a UTF-8 file as UTF-16.
 - It is byte-oriented and the encoding does not depend on the underlying hardware architecture.
 The first byte indicates the number of bytes of the next character.
 - If a file gets split in the middle of a character, only a single character is lost.

 The Unicode encoding process follows an establishing encoding formula, which designates certain bits as framing bits.
 In practice, this restricts the maximum value to 21 bits.
 The encoding technique can be described as follows.

-- One-byte values begin with a `0`, followed by the 7-bits of the code point.
+- One-byte values begin with a `0`, followed by the 7 bits of the code point.
 All ASCII values, and only the ASCII values, are encoded as one-byte values.
 - For two-byte values, the first byte begins with `110`, and the second with `10`.
 A byte beginning with `10` is a *continuation byte*.
-The remainder of the bits encode the code point.
+The remainder of the bits encodes the code point.
 These values are used for all Latin-style alphabets, along with Greek, Cyrillic, Hebrew, Arabic, and some other languages.
 Two-byte values also encode diacritical marks and International Phonetic Alphabet (IPA) extensions.
 - Three-byte values start with `1110`.
 The second and third bytes begin with `10`.
 This plane of values encodes the Basic Multilingual Plane, including almost all characters commonly in use, and many emojis.
 - Four-byte values are indicated with leading `11110` bits.
 The remaining three bytes start with `10`.
 Emojis, mathematical symbols, and some ideographic symbols from Asian languages are encoded using four bytes.
 - Certain bit patterns indicate an invalid sequence.
-This could indicate a potentially valid code point that has not been assigned a value yet, or an invalid UTF-8 value.
+This could indicate a potentially valid code point that has not been assigned a value yet or an invalid UTF-8 value.
 An example is an unexpected continuation byte.
 Most invalid values are dropped, but hackers have used them to bypass security measures.
 - The byte order mark `0xEF 0xBB 0xBF` at the start of a file indicates the file uses UTF-8.
-However, it is not recommended or required, and might confuse some systems.
+However, it is not recommended or required and might confuse some systems.
 If the file begins with the byte order mark `FEFF`, the file is encoded in UTF-16, not UTF-8.

 As an example, here is how to encode the Unicode code point for the Peso symbol `₱`.

 - The Unicode code point for this symbol is `0x20B1`.
 It can be found in the currency chart in the [Unicode charts](https://www.unicode.org/charts/).
 - This value requires a three-byte encoding, with 16 bits used for the code point and eight bits for the framing.
 - Converted to binary, this value is `0010 0000 1011 0001`.
-- The first four bits are encoded in the first byte and preceded with the framing bits `1110`.
+- The first four bits are encoded in the first byte and preceded by the framing bits `1110`.
 This results in `1110 0010`.
 - The second byte begins with `10`, followed by the next six bits of the code point.
 This results in `1000 0010`.
 - The third and final byte also starts with `10`, followed by the remaining encoding bits.
 This yields `1011 0001`.
 - Taken together, this is `1110 0010 1000 0010 1011 0001`.
 In hexadecimal, this is `0xE282B1`.

 UTF-8 can be contrasted with the UTF-16 and UTF-32 encoding schemes.
 UTF-16 always uses at least two bytes to encode characters.
 It can also use four bytes, while UTF-32 always uses four bytes.
 These schemes are somewhat easier to decode and use fewer framing bits.
-However, they are less concise than UTF-8 and are not ASCII compatible.
+However, they are less concise than UTF-8 and are not ASCII-compatible.

 ## Before You Begin